What's New in Operations Manager

-In System Center 2016 - Operations Manager, we include a tool which will allow you to create a custom management pack to monitor generic network devices (non-certified as of Operations Manager 2012 R2) and include resource utilization metrics, such as processor and memory.
+In System Center 2016 - Operations Manager, included is a new tool that allows you to create a custom management pack to monitor generic network devices (non-certified as of Operations Manager 2012 R2) and include resource utilization metrics, such as processor and memory.
 Or you can create extended monitoring workflows for an existing network device already monitored by your management group.
 This tool enables customers to generate a management pack for their network devices to get extended network monitoring.
-In addition to the current extended monitoring support for Network devices (Processor and Memory monitoring), this tool enables customers to add monitoring of additional device components such as fan, temperature sensor, voltage sensor and power supply.
+Additionally, this tool enables customers to add monitoring of additional device components such as fan, temperature sensor, voltage sensor, and power supply.

 Monitoring Nano Server and workloads

-In the System Center 2016 – Operations Manager release, we have included support to monitor Nano Server:
+System Center 2016 – Operations Manager includes support to monitor Nano Server.

 Discover a Nano Server and push Nano-compatible agent to the server from the console